Ctuke13/workout-tracker/CURRENT-FILE-TREE.md

 - ✅ Direct messaging
 - ✅ Group conversations

-This represents a comprehensive full-stack fitness tracking application with enterprise-level architecture, modern development practices, and a complete feature set for workout management, social interaction, and professional coaching capabilities.
+This represents a comprehensive full-stack fitness tracking application with enterprise-level architecture, modern development practices, and a complete feature set for workout management, social interaction, professional coaching capabilities, and gamified user engagement.